rxi/microui/doc/usage.md

 When we're ready to draw the UI the `mu_next_command()` can be used to iterate the resultant commands.
-The function expects a `mu_Command` pointer initialized to `NULL`.
+The function expects a `mu_Command` pointer initialised to `NULL`.
 It is safe to iterate through the commands list any number of times:
 ```c
 mu_Command *cmd = NULL;